RMachnik/renting/readme.md

 ### Modules ###

-* boot - module that is responsible for setting up all configuration and running app
+* boot - module that is responsible for setting up all boot configuration for running app
+* core - module that is responsible for setting up all all configs and components that are needed for boot
 * common - module for common things like utils, validators
 * domain - module with domain implementation, domain objects should encapsulate all repository calls and do what is needed to create such fully functional object.
 All objects should be immutable!